Skip to main content

 Every provider record is anchored to their National Provider Identifier, which serves as a unique, permanent key for matching across data systems.
 We include primary and secondary NUCC taxonomy codes so you can filter by exact specialty and subspecialty.
 Where available, we also match providers to their LinkedIn profiles using our proprietary identity resolution process that cross-references NPI data, name, location, and specialty to confirm the match.

 Add-ons: Optional add-ons include verified direct email addresses and mobile phone numbers.
 Direct emails bypass the info@ inbox and reach the provider or administrator personally.
-Mobile numbers are sourced from commercial consumer databases and validated for ownership before delivery.
+Mobile numbers are verified for ownership before delivery.
 Both add-ons are priced separately and available on request.

 How We Source and Verify Provider Contact Data